instea/react-native-popup-menu/doc/api.md

 In `renderers` module there are already provided two renderers - `ContextMenu` (default) and `SlideInMenu`.
 It is possible to extend menu and use custom renderer (see implementation of existing renderers).

-NOTE: If you only need to add styles or wrap `MenuOptions` with your own component, use `optionsContainerStyle` or `renderOptionsContainer` option of `MenuOptions` instead.
+NOTE: If you only need to add styles or wrap `MenuOptions` with your own component, use `customStyles` or `renderOptionsContainer` options of `MenuOptions` instead.